RELATIONAL TRAUMA

 The Night You Googled the Lock on Your Door

-Camille is a psychotherapist in Miami who specializes in domestic violence survivors.
+Samira is a psychotherapist in Miami who specializes in domestic violence survivors.
 She has ten years of clinical experience, strong supervision, a practice she built with intention.
 She is not, by any external measure, someone who struggles.

 Then she noticed that her commute home had started to feel different.
 She’d find herself scanning the street in a way she hadn’t before.
 She’d started locking the car door before she’d even put it in reverse.
-One night, after a session in which a client described an assault in her own home, Camille got to her apartment, walked straight to her laptop, and spent forty minutes researching deadbolt ratings.
+One night, after a session in which a client described an assault in her own home, Samira got to her apartment, walked straight to her laptop, and spent forty minutes researching deadbolt ratings.
 She sat on her couch in a coat she hadn’t taken off and thought: What is happening to me?

 Nothing was wrong with her character.
 Something had changed in her nervous system — the slow accumulation of years of bearing witness to what human beings do to one another AND what they survive.
-Camille had vicarious trauma.
+Samira had vicarious trauma.

 The question “why do I feel traumatized by my clients’ stories?” is one that driven, dedicated clinicians rarely say out loud.
 This article is an answer to it.